 Moving to Node.js to address new challenges

-Most of open-source projects made by The Software House are multi-purpose.
+Most of the open-source projects made by The Software House are multi-purpose.
 We made them available to the public, but we also use them in our commercial projects.
 After all, they are made to address common software development challenges.
-One of the projects called for a Node.js microservice responsible for serving translations to other microservices in real-time.
+One of the projects called for a Node.js microservice responsible for serving translations to other microservices in real time.
 It wasn’t possible with the original Babelsheet.

 It’s still getting better!